• HOME

 Do you understand your child’s behavior?
 SLIP psychology reveals an enormous gap in communication between parents and children.

-Unaware of this, parents inevitably direct MORE LOVE or FAVOR at the sibling who is showing positive social behavior.
-This creates a hidden dynamic of FAVORITISM where the better behaved child receives MORE LOVE or FAVOR for their behavior, while the less well-behaved child receives LESS LOVE or relative DISFAVOR.
+Unaware, parents inevitably direct MORE LOVE or FAVOR at the sibling who shows positive social behavior, creating a hidden dynamic of FAVORITISM.
+The better behaved child receives MORE LOVE or FAVOR from their parents, while the less well-behaved child receives LESS LOVE and relative DISFAVOR leading to anxiety, depression and anger.

-But adults need to know that both the good and bad child are acting this way because they are each, in their own way, seeking more parental LOVE.
-By their good and bad behavior, they are constantly trying to secure more LOVE than their rival sibling.
+But adults need to know that both the good and bad child are seeking more LOVE in their own way and merely trying to outdo their rival sibling.

-SLIP psychology rejects the idea that humans, like animals, respond to behavioral control, discipline or even tangible rewards.
-Instead, it introduces the idea that humans respond to LOVE.
+SLIP psychology rejects the idea that humans respond to behavioral control, discipline or even tangible rewards.
+Instead, it proposes that humans respond to LOVE.

-This shift in parental attitudes inevitably achieves immediate improvement in a difficult child’s behavior.
-It provides proof that the SLIP approach to child psychology is correct.
-It shows that the child’s opposition was due to their jealousy of their sibling’s favored status.
-It shows that parents’ attitudes, and NOT the child’s innate stubbornness or DNA led to the child’s undesirable behavior.
-It also shows that efforts at behavioral control are NOT the correct strategy, but that the correct strategy is to respect and follow the child’s instinctual need to secure parental love.
-Finally it shows that behavior is NOT the key to understanding the motivations in the Child Mind.
+A shift in parental attitudes achieves immediate improvement in behavior.
+It shows that the child’s opposition was due to their jealousy of their sibling’s favored status and that it was parental attitudes, and NOT the child’s genes or DNA that led to the bad behavior.
+It also shows that discipline and behavioral control are NOT the correct strategy but that respect, consideration and love are what the unruly child was seeking.
+SLIP psychology proves that Favoritism is the key to understanding child motivation.

 ABOUT VERA RABIE, DOCTOR OF PSYCHOLOGY